-A comprehensive review of complainant's rights is found in Appendix B of this policy.
+A comprehensive review of complainant's rights is found in Appendix B found at the end of this section.

 Advisors and Advocates for Complainants

 All complainants of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking are encouraged to contact a person of their choosing to act as an advisor, or an advocate for support during any of the following processes, including all interviews and appointments with University personnel.